-A machine learner in flight
+Machine learning

 Adrian Mackenzie

 In flight, en route to Copenhagen, I find myself staring, transported, at a line of maths, an expression of a basic model in machine learning.
 It’s a polished proposition Latour (2004), a way of putting forward the kernel of what machine learning does when it classifies.
 Carefully, I inscribe the expression on a paper napkin that came with the in-flight refreshment.